-The Danish 2014 cybersecurity strategy favours key dynamic sector-specific solutions.
+The Danish 2014 cybersecurity strategy favors key dynamic sector-specific solutions.
 However, the starting point for the dynamic approach is rather confronted by the fact that we have not adequately allocated resources for the task.

-Due to lack of resources, the provision of robustness and security in digitised critical infrastructures has been prioritized in competition with other tasks of the sectorial authorities.
+Due to lack of resources, the provision of robustness and security in digitized critical infrastructures has been prioritized in competition with other tasks of the sectorial authorities.
 The process has gone stale, awaiting the arrival of new impetus that hopefully comes with a new strategy during 2018.

 Digital vulnerabilities in critical infrastructures must be considered globally.
 Denmark is among the most digitized communities in the world.

 But we are not among the best in measure of robustness against digital vulnerabilities.
 According to the UN/ITU Global Cybersecurity Index from 2017, Denmark is down to a 34th place internationally.
-Precisely because of the prominent position in the implementation of comprehensive digitalization of society, we are also more vulnerable than most.
+Precisely because of the prominent position in the implementation of comprehensive digitization of society, we are also more vulnerable than most.

 Within the five pillars of the ITU Global Index, which measures the quality of security and robustness in the state’s handling of digital vulnerabilities, Denmark fails the test.
 To reverse the downfall the Government’s new strategy must address specific challenges in the absence of sectorial legislation, outstanding national strategy development, inadequate cross-sectorial cohesion, dysfunctional public-private cooperation and diffusion in capacity building.
 A global comparison shows that Denmark is lagging behind.

 In the cyber arena, the Danish National Security Policy Agenda is driven by regulations and directives coming from NATO or EU.
 Providing robustness to digital vulnerabilities has been the subject of great awareness internationally for a number of years.
 Denmark has obligations in relation to international cooperation in the digital domain.
-Defence and security policy initiatives from international cooperation must be embodied in Danish law to achieve compliance.
+Defense and security policy initiatives from international cooperation must be embodied in Danish law to achieve compliance.

 This top-down process meets resistance when national interests come into play.
-The latest controversy surrounding the introduction of EU’s GDPR into the Danish national legislation on privacy protection provides a relevant casestudy.
+The latest controversy surrounding the introduction of Eu’s GDPR into the Danish national legislation on privacy protection provides a relevant case study.